 Research has found that the risk of food allergies actually goes down with regular exposure over the first two years.
 The AAP recommends introducing potential food allergens soon after starting solids.

 When first introducing solids, you can start with simple foods to give us parents a chance to adjust to incorporating baby into meals, and also for baby to adjust to this new milestone.
 Continue offering formula or breastmilk on your same schedule of every 3(ish) hours during the day.

-TIP: Remember to start serving iron-rich foods and potential food allergens soon after starting solids.
-The SpoonfulONE Mix-ins are a great option for this and can be added to any puree or bottle.
+TIP: Remember to start serving iron-rich foods and potential food allergens soon after starting solids and follow baby’s fullness cues.

 Baby Meal Plan: 8 Mo

 By this age, baby is usually eating 2-3 meals a day of varied foods.
-Hunger for solids may still vary considerably and breastmilk and formula are often still the main source of calories offered every 3(ish) hours during the day.
+Hunger for solids and appetite may still vary considerably and breastmilk and formula are often still the main source of calories and nutrients offered every 3(ish) hours during the day.

 - 8 am Breakfast: Egg Yolk Puree (on a spoon or on toast), Mango Puree